Project Partners

 Website: https://www.hav.fo/

 Description: The Faroese Marine Research Institute conducts research on the Faroese marine environment and its living resources.
-It works towards sustainable management of fish stocks and ecosystems, including stock assessments of Faroese demersal and pelagic fish stocks.
+It works towards sustainable management of fish stocks and ecosystems, including stock assessments of Faroese demersal stocks and the large pelagic fish stocks in the Northeast Atlantic.

-Role in Project: Havstovan are involved in identifying impact of climate change on Faroese fish stock and the case study specifications for Case Study 1 – Northeast Atlantic.
+Role in Project: Havstovan is involved in identifying the impact of climate change on the large pelagic fish stocks in the Northeast and the case study specifications for Case Study 1 – Northeast Atlantic.

 Country: United Kingdom